dvdsgl/csharp-in-style/README.md

 Dictionary<UserId, User> users = new Dictionary<UserId, User> ();
 ```

-Don't use `var` for capturing the return type of a method or property when the type is not apparent:
+Don't use `var` for capturing the return type of a method or property when the type is not evident:

 ```csharp
 // Horrendous.